EMPAT94/empat94.github.io/_gs/tutorial.md

 Must've been about 6 imps.
 Perhaps they were close friends and family of the pioneer.
 The madness and rage in their eyes was certainly a sight to behold.
 Just as Carol joined us, she turned back again and we clashed with the incoming gamins.
 I had recovered just enough mana to freeze three of them.
 Taro, Divin, and Carol engaged the other three.
 While we certainly weren't experts at combat, we had recent experience being swarmed.
 Our previous foes were even immune to physical damage.
 And these imps weren't thinking straight.
 All they had was their ferocity and slightly sharp claws.
 Everything else was working against them.
 Numbers, equipment, range, power, we outmatched them in all.
 It wasn't long before one went down, then another, and another.
 I hadn't even recovered mana to cast another spell when the last one was ablaze.

 I noticed that the damage, shallow though it was, was quite extensive.
 We had scratches all over our limbs, Carol even had some on her face.
 To say it was uncomfortable was an understatement.
-'I hope we don't catch some weird disease' I pondered.
+'I hope we don't catch some weird disease,' I pondered.
 Arya took her sweet time healing us all.
 Several times, she had to cast heal multiple times on a single wound.
 That being said, it was quite magical in the way it healed.
 Not a single blemish remained as if the wounded had never existed.
-'It *is* magic though' I contemplated, as I mulled over our the Status Window and XP gains from the fight.
+'It *is* magic though,' I contemplated as I mulled over the Status Window and XP gains from the fight.

 ## Chapter 9 - The Unknown